 In addition to improved infrastructure investments, modernized policies and regulations should be created or revised to accommodate new technologies that benefit the flow of goods.
 For example, simplified customs procedures would reduce border delays while encouraging foreign investment.

-Enhanced transportation infrastructure can also open up new markets for businesses to expand into.
+Enhanced travel frame can also open up new markets for businesses to expand into.
 With improved networks, goods can move more quickly and reliably to previously unreachable regions, thus making them more attractive to potential customers.
 Moreover, increased access to regional trade agreements can enable firms to widen their customer base in ways that would not have been possible before the improvements.

 Improved transportation infrastructure will not only benefit businesses but also enhance the lives of citizens.
 With better roads and efficient transport systems, people can get from place to place faster while using less energy.
 Additionally, job opportunities may increase as businesses become more competitive in a global market due to reduced shipping costs and excellent reliability of delivery times.